 Figures 5a and 5b provide the same age breakdowns for women’s EPOPs in the high tax and low tax period.

-Figures 5a and 5b same shading as Fig 1

-Figure 5a shows a sharp rise in the EPOP for women between the age of 55 and 64 in the high tax period and somewhat smaller increases for women between the ages of 25 to 54 and 20 to 24.
-The EPOP for the latter two groups falls in the low tax period, while it continue to rise for the 55 to 64 age cohort.
+Figure 5a shows a sharp rise in the EPOP for women between the age of 45 and 54 and between the age of 25-34 in the high tax period and somewhat smaller increases for women between the ages of 35 to 44.
+The EPOP for these three groups falls in the low tax period by around 4.0 percentage points.

-Figure 5b shows the EPOPs for women between the ages of 16 to 19 and over age 65 in the high tax and low tax period.
-Both rise modestly in the high tax period.
-The EPOP for women over age 65 continues to increase in the low tax period.
-By contrast, the EPOP for women between the aged 16 to 19 falls by almost 20 percentage points in the low tax period.
+Figure 5b shows the EPOPs for women between the ages of 16 to 24, between the ages of 55 to 64, and over age 65 in the high tax and low tax period.
+All three rise in the high tax period.
+The EPOP for women between the ages of 55 and 64 and over age 65 continues to increase in the low tax period.
+By contrast, the EPOP for women between the aged 16 to 24 falls by more than 10 percentage points in the low tax period.

 The pattern shown in these figures does not inspire confidence in the view that lower tax rates will lead more people to work.
 It is likely that the main reason that EPOPs fell after 2000 was less demand in the economy.
 The late 1990s was fueled by a stock market bubble.
 This demand was briefly replaced in part by the housing bubble, but since the bubble’s collapse, and the resulting recession, the economy has arguably been constrained by a lack of demand, which means that workers see fewer employment opportunities.